codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 ..
 Note:: You can export Virtual Coach logs using one of the Codio API **codio.course.exportCoachData(courseId)**.
 For more information on Codio APIs and how to use it, check out `Codio JS API <https://github.com/codio/codio-api-js>`_

+..
+Note:: You can review how the Virtual Coach interacts with students by exporting the Course Coach Log Data.
+For more information, see the :ref:`Course Coach Log Data<export-course-coach-logs>`

 .. _enable-vc-bulk:

 Enable/Disable Virtual Coach Assistants via Bulk Settings